Raspberry Pi DNS Server Setup Guide

 Code:

-Step 5: Configure Your Device to Use the Raspberry Pi as a DNS Server
+🌐 Step 5: Configure Your Devices to Use the Pi DNS

-The final step is to configure other devices to use the Raspberry Pi as a DNS server.
+Finally, you’ll point your other devices to the Raspberry Pi DNS server.

 x32x01